MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-arc-enabled-virtual-machines.md

    **osType**: The OS type.
 Can be "Windows" or "Linux".
 Example: "Windows"

 ## View your cluster in Azure portal & manage virtual machines

-IT administrators can create and manage VMs and their associated disks, network interfaces from the Azure Stack HCI resource page in [Azure portal](https://aka.ms/hci-selfservicevm).
-The cluster resource page also has links to view & access Azure Arc Resource Bridge and Custom Location associated with the Azure Stack HCI cluster.
-On the Azure Stack HCI cluster resource page in Portal, you can provision and manage VMs by navigating to **Virtual Machines** under **Resources** in the left nav on Azure portal.
+IT or cluster administrators can create and manage VMs and the associated disks, network interfaces from the Azure Stack HCI resource page in [Azure portal](https://aka.ms/hci-selfservicevm).
+The cluster resource page provides links to view & access Azure Arc Resource Bridge and Custom Location associated with the Azure Stack HCI cluster.
+From the Azure Stack HCI cluster resource page in Portal, admins can provision and manage VMs by navigating to **Virtual Machines** under **Resources** in the left nav on Azure portal.
 Other Azure Active Directory (AAD) user or groups with **Owner** or **Contributor** access on this subscription will also be able to view, create & manage VMs on this Azure Stack HCI cluster.

-VM management is also available from the Virtual Machines blades in Azure Portal with the following instructions:
+For VM management from the Virtual Machines blade in Azure Portal, use the following steps:

 1. From your browser, go to the [Azure portal](https://aka.ms/AzureArcVM).
 You'll see a unified browsing experience for Azure and Arc VMs.